nickdnj/VistterStudio/docs/SAD.md

 ## 3. State Management

-*   **Cloud Editor State:** Timeline data, asset metadata, and user preferences are managed by Firebase Firestore with real-time synchronization.
+*   **Cloud Editor State:** Timeline data, media metadata, and user preferences are managed by Firebase Firestore with real-time synchronization.
 Local UI state uses React Context and Zustand for immediate responsiveness.
 *   **Broadcast Node State:** Segment schedules, camera configurations, and execution status are stored locally in SQLite.
 Authentication tokens and sync timestamps are managed by the Firebase SDK.
 *   **Camera State:** RTMP camera status and camera ingest container connectivity are monitored locally on each broadcast node.
 Camera credentials are stored securely in environment variables.
 *   **Multi-User State:** User authentication, project sharing, and collaborative editing are handled by Firebase Auth and Firestore security rules.